Rhinoceros model of the 7th Century Yassi Ada ship by Ryan Lee

 Blender model of the remains of the steamship Anthony Wayne, currently being investigated by NAP Student Brad Krueger.

-3D modeling at the Wilder lab focuses on creating three dimensional images and rapid prototypes.
+3D modeling at the AAL focuses on creating three dimensional images and rapid prototypes.
 By using Rhinoceros and other CAD software packages, students and researchers recreate virtually anything from artifacts to entire archaeological sites digitally.

 3D modeling is especially useful when simple two-dimensional photographs or drawings are not diagnostic.
 In addition, once a 3D model is created, images and animations can be rendered from a number of different angles and viewpoints, unlike a traditional drawing, where the artist must begin anew each time they want addiontal images.